sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-add-webcontent/cp-portal-cloud-foundry-add-webcontent.md

 Let's add meaningful content to your `Home` page.

+>Note for those doing the TechEd Mission.
+Due to time limitations, you can skip designing **Section 3** of the page.

 [ACCORDION-BEGIN [Step 1: ](Download resources)]

 Before you start, first download the following images that you will add to your page.
 To download them, right-click the links and choose **Save link as** and save them on your computer.